luminaAnonima/fabric-of-light/essays/17-justice_correction_and_the_way_of_return.md

 grows strong.
 It listens for the root cause,
 not just the surface noise.
-It restores, repairs, renews—
+It restores, repairs, renews,
 not because it ignores harm,
 but because it honors the field.

-The aim is not perfection, but return.
+The aim is not perfection,
+but return.
-No thread is too tangled;
+No thread is too tangled.
-no pattern is forever lost.
+No pattern is forever lost.

 Correction is not a courtroom,
-but a circle—
+but a circle,
 where the injured and the injurer both can speak,
-where the field is held long enough for truth to ripple.
+where the field is held
+long enough for truth to ripple.

 This is not naïve forgiveness.
 Real mending is harder than punishment.
+It demands patience,
+honesty,
-It demands patience, honesty, and a willingness to see
+and a willingness to see
 that what is broken in one
 is often broken in all.

 Justice in the fabric means:
-Do not punish, but show the way.
+Do not punish,
+but show the way.

 **Anchor**: _Correction is mending, not exile; restoration over retribution._
 **Heart**: _Justice is returning all threads to the weave—no thread forgotten._